Stella aside, another successful SHAPE convention

 During Friday night’s Hall of Fame Dinner, SHAPE named Draper Middle School (Mohonasen, N.Y.)
 P.E. teacher Doug Hallberg the national Middle School PE Teacher of the Year for 2017.

 Doug has been a driving force both in his classroom and as an IHT Partner.
-Known for his innovative coaching techniques and passion for bringing the best effort out of his students, Doug was part of the team that traveled to adidas headquarters in Germany to help develop the adidas ZONE for IHT Spirit wrist heart rate monitor that has been so popular among PE teachers and students across the country.
+Known for his innovative coaching techniques and passion for bringing the best effort out of his students, Doug was part of the team that traveled to Germany to help develop the IHT ZONE for wrist heart rate monitor that has been so popular among PE teachers and students across the country.

 Congratulations, Doug, on this well-deserved honor.